c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## Conclusion

-The choice of I/O model for sockets communication depends on the parameters of the traffic.
+The choice of the I/O model for sockets communication depends on the parameters of the traffic.
 If I/O requests are long and infrequent, asynchronous I/O is generally a good choice.
 However, if I/O requests are short and fast, the overhead of processing kernel calls may make synchronous I/O much better.

 Despite that Java provides a standard way of performing sockets I/O in the different operating systems, the actual performance can vary significantly depending on their implementation.
 It’s possible to start studying these differences with Dan Kegel’s well-known article [The C10K problem](http://www.kegel.com/c10k.html).

-Complete codes of echo servers and clients are available in the [GitHub repository](https://github.com/aliakh/demo-sockets-io-nio-nio2).
+Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-sockets-io-nio-nio2).